Canop/bench-config-deserializers/README.md

 This program compares the time some [serde](https://serde.rs/) deserializers take to deserialize some string into a configuration-like struct deriving `Deserialize`.

-The benchmarker also checks the correct round-trip by checking equality of the deserialized config with the source struct.
+The benchmarker also checks the correct round-trip by checking equality of the deserialized config with the source struct (this involves enabling the `float_roundtrip` feature for serde_json).

 A configuration file needs comments, and needs to be convenient enough to be written by humans.
 For those reasons, JSON isn't suitable, so this benchmark is really dedicated to [Hjson](https://hjson.github.io/), [JSON5](https://json5.org/), [YAML](https://en.wikipedia.org/wiki/YAML), and [TOML](https://toml.io/).
 For a deeper discussion regarding the choice of a configuration format, read [this blog post about configuration formats](https://dystroy.org/blog/hjson-in-broot/)).